tavrez/openssh-sk-winhello/README.md

 ### winhello.dll

-Copy this file wherever you want, PATH or LIB directory is preferred(e.g. `/usr/bin`).
+Copy this file wherever you want, `/usr/lib` directory is preferred.

 ### Configure OpenSSH to use winhello